codurance/site/_posts/2009-04-14-userstories-and-when-enough-is-enough.md

 title: Userstories and when enough is enough
 wordpress_id: 3
 categories:
-- Development
+- development
 tags:
-- Agile
+- agile
-- User Story
+- user-story
 ---

 Perfection in software is impossible.
 Software developement is subject to the Law of Diminishing Returns .
 So how do you decide when enough is enhough?